The steps of buying a property

 Complete the sale

 Completing the sale means the sale the actual sale takes and the remainder of the sale proceeds is transferred to the seller.
 The house is then yours to move in to.
 However, the conveyancing process will not stop there.
-Here is what you need to know about completing the sale.

 Please note that the information provided on this page: